Menu

 • chopped fresh parsley, for garnish

-• red pepper flake, for garnish
+• red pepper flakes, for garnish

 Instructions

-• Add green beans; cook, stirring often, for about 5 minutes, or until beans start to brown.
+• Add the pepper flakes and stir around to coat with the oil.
+Add the green beans and cook, stirring often, for about 5 minutes or until the beans start to brown.
+Stir in the garlic and salt, and cook for 10 seconds.

-• Add the prepared potatoes to the heated skillet; season with salt and pepper and cook for 10 to 12 minutes, or until golden and cooked through.
-Stir frequently.
+• Add the potatoes to the heated skillet; season with salt and pepper and cook for 10 to 12 minutes or until golden and cooked through, frequently stirring.
+Remove the potatoes from the skillet; cover and set aside.

 • Taste for seasonings and adjust accordingly.

-• Garnish with parsley and pepper flakes.
+• Garnish with parsley and pepper flakes, and serve.

 Nutrition